 - One of Escher's earliest works to feature symmetry was Paradise.
 Carefully examine and analyze the details of this print.
 Discuss the mathematical symmetry of his composition.
 If falling short of being mathematically symmetric, are there parts of the design that are at least balanced?
 (Explain/describe) Are there areas that are not balanced?(Explain/describe) Are there hints of mathematical objects or is the print completely organic in nature?
 (Explain/describe).

 For each of the following, copy the F and the line, then draw the reflected image of the F using the line as axis of reflection.
+Your resulting drawing should have two F's (possibly overlapping) and one line, and the whole picture should have reflection symmetry.

 a. b. c. d.